wolfpeyton/super-bookmarkleter/readme.md

 This is a friendly fork of chriszarate's original [bookmarkleter][original-gh] with some additional features:

 - Preserve %s for [Chrome site search][chrome-site-search-doc]
+- Allow use of single quotes (which don't need to be URL-encoded) instead of double quotes.

 # Bookmarkleter